google/WebFundamentals/src/content/en/tools/workbox/guides/configure-build-tools.md

 following guide presents a list of all the possible usage combinations, along with required and optional configuration parameters that each combination supports.

-Each build tool accepts configuration options in a slightly different way.

-- When using the `workbox-build` module directly, pass the configuration as properties of an `Object` to the appropriate method.
-For example, `workboxBuild.injectManifest({option: 'value'})` or `workboxBuild.generateSW({option: 'value'})`.

-- When using the `workbox-cli` command line interface, use the `--config-file` flag to point to a CommonJS module file that assigns the configuration object to `module.exports`.
-If you leave out `--config-file`, the CLI will look for a file named `workbox-config.js` in the current directory.

-- When using `workbox-webpack-plugin` within a webpack build, pass the configuration as properties of an `Object` to the plugin's constructor, like new `WorkboxPlugin({option: 'value'})`.

 Each option documented here includes an example, which, for the sake of illustration, assumes the following local filesystem setup.
 Please adjust the example values to match your actual setup.